 - Weak or no pulse in the affected arm.

 When to see a doctor

-See your doctor if you consistently experience any of the signs and symptoms of thoracic outlet syndrome.
+See your healthcare professional if you regularly experience any of the symptoms of thoracic outlet syndrome.

 - Poor posture.
 Drooping your shoulders or holding your head in a forward position can cause compression in the thoracic outlet area.

 - Trauma.
 A traumatic event, such as a car accident, can cause internal changes that then compress the nerves in the thoracic outlet.
 The onset of symptoms related to a traumatic accident often is delayed.

 There are several factors that seem to increase the risk of thoracic outlet syndrome, including:

 - Sex.
 Women are more than three times more likely to be diagnosed with thoracic outlet syndrome than are men.

 - Age.
 Thoracic outlet syndrome may occur at any age but is most commonly diagnosed in adults between the ages of 20 and 50.